Milton Shulman: London career

 Shulman joined the staff of the London Evening Standard in 1948 and, for over forty years, wrote about theatre, film, television and politics with sharp humour and irreverence.
-He was theatre critic for the Standard from 1953 until the end of 1991, and remained a weekly columnist until February 1996.
+He was theatre critic for the Standard from 1953 until November 1991, and remained a weekly columnist until February 1996.
 He had initially become the Standard's film critic in 1948 and later became film critic for Vogue.
 For 18 years he was a regular participant in BBC Radio 4's talk show Stop The Week.

-During this time he also wrote two novels, The Victors (Dell 1963) and Kill Three (Collins 1967); the Preep series of children’s books; and two serious books on the impact of television, The Ravenous Eye (Cassel 1973) and The Least Worst Television in the World (Barrie and Jenkins 1973), as well as a 90-minute play for BBC 2 also called Kill Three from which the novel was adapted.
-(The Victors was unique in being a novelization of the Carl Foreman screenplay about American soldiers in WWII, which was itself based upon Alexander Singer's book of short stories about British WWII soldiers, The Human Kind.
+During this time he also wrote two novels, The Victors (Dell 1963) and Kill Three (Collins 1967); the Preep series of children's books; and two serious books on the impact of television, The Ravenous Eye (Cassel 1973) and The Least Worst Television in the World (Barrie and Jenkins 1973), as well as a 90-minute play for BBC 2 also called Kill Three from which the novel was adapted.
+(The Victors was unique in being a novelization of the Carl Foreman screenplay about American soldiers in WWII, which was itself based upon Alexander Baron's book of short stories about British WWII soldiers, The Human Kind.
 Baron declined to write the novelization himself, wanting it to have an authentic-sounding American voice and avoid retreading his own work; but nonetheless also wanted to select the novelist and maintain control over the project.
 As the book's copyright registration, assigned to Baron, particularizes, Baron engaged Shulman to write the novelization as a work for hire.)

 Shulman and his fellow critic Herbert Kretzmer co-wrote the story for the film comedy Every Home Should Have One (1970); the screenplay derived from it was written by the film's star, Marty Feldman, along with Barry Took and Denis Norden; after which the material circled back to Shulman and Kretzmer who novelized the script—and as a movie tie-in edition, it was published in paperback by Hodder & Stoughton to coincide with the film's release.